huoshenlaile/gpu-perf/README.md

 Possibly supported (depends on the specific device and PyTorch version) data types: `fp64`, `fp32`, `fp16`, `bf16`, `int32`, `int16`, `int8`.
 Specify multiple types separated by commas.

-To test one specific CUDA device, using `--device cuda:x`, where `x` is the device index.
+To test one specific CUDA device, use `--device cuda:x`, where `x` is the device index.

 ```bash
 python benchmark.py --device cuda:0 --types fp64,fp32,fp16,bf16
 ```
-Notice for certain devices, you need to increase the `--m`, `--m`, `--k` to see the peak performance.
+Notice for certain devices, you need to increase the `--m`, `--n`, and `--k` to better reflect the peak performance.